-- Supply Chain Issues: Persistent problems with parts availability continue to affect manufacturing schedules.
+- Supply Chain Disruptions: Ongoing difficulties in securing necessary parts continue to hamper manufacturing schedules.

-- Market Demand: Slowing demand in crucial markets like China is impacting overall sales.
+- Weakening Market Demand: Beyond China, slowing demand in other key Asian markets is also impacting sales volumes.

 Company | Projected Production (April-Sept 2024) | Year-over-Year Change |